TAOISM: Three Approaches to Power and the Taoisms That Follow

 “Is there any time when you wanted to be like ___(name)___ ?”

-“Is there any time when you decided that not honoring and helping your parents was a good thing?”
+“Is there any time when you decided that not flourishing and prospering was a good thing?”

 “Did you ever do anything bad to ___(name)___ ?